yasenstar/learn_graphdb/neo4j/build_graph_from_csv_import.md

 We can see some countries with Region relation are not linked to the bigger group, those may due to the node `Region`, and will have further investigation.

-After all, through above steps, we can build graph from numbers of CSV files
+After all, through above steps, we can build graph from numbers of CSV files, you can use this dumped database ([neo4j_import-test_20250925.dump](db_dump/neo4j_import-test_20250925.dump)) for exploring the result.

+---

+Date: 2025/09/25